Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 Cook the pasta very al dente; that is 3 minutes less than instructed on the package.

-Reserve 2 cups of pasta cooking water, drain the pasta and add it to the sauce.
+Reserve 2 cups of pasta cooking water, drain the pasta, and add it to the sauce.

-Add 1 cup of reserve pasta water and a handful of chopped flat-leaf parsley, and finish cooking the pasta on medium-high heat, tossing it for about 2 minutes or until your pasta puttanesca is creamy and al dente.
+Add 1 cup of reserve pasta water and a handful of chopped flat-leaf parsley, and finish cooking the pasta on medium-high heat.

 Add more reserved pasta water if necessary.